publicdocs/uscode/assets/md/titles/usc18/us/usc/t18/ptI/ch11/m__us_usc_t18_s202.md

  __Change of Name__

-    “United States magistrate judge” substituted for “United States magistrate” in subsec. (a) pursuant to [section 321 of Pub.
+    “United States magistrate judge” substituted for “United States magistrate” in subsec. (a) on authority of [section 321 of Pub.
 L. 101–650][/us/pl/101/650/s321], set out as a note under [section 631 of Title 28][/us/usc/t28/s631], Judiciary and Judicial Procedure.

+    “Government Publishing Office” substituted for “Government Printing Office” in subsec. (e)(3)(B) on authority of [section 1301(b) of Pub.
+L. 113–235][/us/pl/113/235/s1301/b], set out as a note preceding [section 301 of Title 44][/us/usc/t44/s301], Public Printing and Documents.

  __Effective Date of 1992 Amendment__